 As outlined below, the merger scenario assumes that Pennsbury will add bus routes to accommodate the transportation of Morrisville's K-12 students.
-In the projections, 18 bus drivers and 4 van drivers are added for the initial routes, two additional bus drivers are added in 2026-27 for increased enrollment, and one additional bus driver is added in 2029-30 for additional enrollment.
+In the projections, 14 bus drivers and 4 van drivers are added for the initial routes, and one additional bus driver is added in 2029-30 for increased enrollment.